 - a.
 A pre-application is filled by the applicant during application intake periods, onsite and with the assistance of PHA application intake clerks.
 Pre-Applications will be Time & Date stamped for placement on the Waiting List.
 When placed on the waiting list Pre-applications are ranked based on Time & Date and applicable preferences if any. - b.
 Pre-Applications are taken in the following manner: 100 applications are accepted on the second Thursday between the hours of 8:00 am to 5:00 p.m.
 CST. of the following months; February, April, June, August, October and December. - c.
-Pre-Applications are issued and accepted at the Family Development Center, 2501 Maple Avenue, McAllen Texas.
+Pre-Applications are accepted electronically via email or online through a third party based software provider procured through the PHA's procurement policy.
+The McAllen Housing Authority has the discretion to accept Pre-Applications via email, online or any other electronic format necessary to maintain the waiting list.
 If for any reason the intake location is moved, the new location will be posted in the lobby of the Main McAllen Housing Authority Office and posted on its Webpage at least 30 days before the next pre-application intake date. - d.
-A Pre-Application for single elderly/disabled families may be picked up at the main office of the PHA with presentation of a Photo ID and will be accepted only on Friday Mornings between the hours of 8:00 to 12:00 a.m. at the Main Office of the PHA located at 2301 Jasmine Avenue, McAllen Texas.
-Only 25 Pre-Applications per month will be issued and accepted for single elderly/disabled families. - e.
-In cases of Inclement Weather the PHA has the discretion to cancel the Pre-Application intake.
-In cases of Declared Natural Disasters the PHA has the discretion to accept pre-applications in a manner it feels is most efficient and appropriate to handle the situation.
-Regardless of date and time for normal preapplication intake. - f.
+In cases of Inclement Weather, pandemics or epidemics, the PHA has the discretion to cancel the Pre-Application intake.
+In cases of Declared Natural Disasters, pandemics or epidemics, the PHA has the discretion to accept pre-applications in a manner it feels is most efficient and appropriate to handle the situation.
+Regardless of date and time for normal pre-application intake. - e.
 Applicants are required to inform the PHA, in writing, of changes in address.
 Applicants are also required to respond to requests from the PHA to update information on their Pre-application and to determine their interest in assistance.